Eton Traveler III Compared With Grundig G8/Traveler II & Tecsun PL-310

 Eton Traveler III – Comparisons With Grundig G8 Traveler II & Tecsun PL-310

 I’ve owned the Grundig G8/Traveler II (aka Tecsun PL 300WT) and Tecsun PL-310 since they first became available but somehow never got around to reviewing them.
 I just received the new Eton Traveler III and after a short time of using all three of them together thought it would be helpful to compare them.
 I don’t know if this new model will appear in its Tecsun OEM version but so far I have not seen it.
-My Traveler III cost me $59.95 plus shipping from Universal Radio…roughly comparable to the price of the other two radios.
+My Traveler III cost me $59.95…roughly comparable to the price of the other two radios.

 First Impressions: The Traveler III measures 3.5″ x 5.3” x 1.2 and weighs 7.4 ounces.
 It covers:

 Like the Traveler II before it the III is DSP equipped with an analog-like tuning thumbwheel (no keypad) and digital readout.
 It has a new, very different looking display which it shares with other new Eton models announced in their 2014 CES Press Release, including the new Eton Satellit, Field Radio and Mini.
 This display really pops with easy to see orange digits on a black background – it is both unique and appealing and is very readable.
 It visually sets these radios apart from the pack.

 One significant addition..FM RDS which will please FM devotees.
 All three radios offer FM Stereo at the headphone jack.